Brief Summary of the Book (5 out of 5)

 As the T-Rex approaches, Eckles panics and, you guessed it, leaves the path.
 Travis wants to kill him on the spot, but Lesperance and a whimpering Eckles convince him otherwise.
 When they return to the year 2055, Eckles is shocked to discover subtle changes in the air, in the room, and how words are spelled.
 He hears police whistles outside and learns that Deutscher has won the election.
 Eckles notices a dead butterfly on his boot and begs to go back in time so he can return it.
 Travis refuses to return and shoots Eckles in the back of the head.

-Discussion & Teaching Points
+Discussion & Teaching Points (5 out of 5)

 The following subjects and literary devices are worthy of discussion and should be incorporated into your lesson plan: